• Home

 What Makes This Different

-The Give Where You Live Initiative is not:
+The Give Where You Live Initiative is built on a simple belief:

 How the Initiative Comes to Life

-The Give Where You Live Initiative is activated through education, convenings, and shared resources, including:
+The Give Where You Live Initiative is carried forward through shared resources, education, and connection.

 Who This Initiative Is For

-seeking stronger relationships, clearer visibility, and sustainable fundraising practices.
+who want stronger relationships, clearer visibility, and fundraising practices that are sustainable rather than exhausting.

 Donors and professional advisors

-who want trusted insight into local needs and aligned opportunities for meaningful giving.
+who care about place-based impact and want trusted insight into local needs, credible organizations, and meaningful ways to engage.

 Our Role